 Any news stories…

 Was it possible that no one else saw this object?

 Recently caught on film…

 In our next apartment, also featuring a great view of the skyline and traffic straight up 79th Street into Central Park, I was standing at the window again when another unidentified flying object — green, this time — came turning across Manhattan from the direction of New Jersey.

 Its shape was odder than the first UFO.
 Arms extended from a small center and cut at right angles about halfway out.
-It was too far away to estimate size, but it sure as hell didn’t resemble any man made craft I’d ever seen or heard of.
+It was too far away to estimate size, but it sure as hell didn’t resemble any man made aircraft.

-And it turned, like the extended arms were crawling it across the sky.
+And it turned, like the extended arms were crawling it through the sky.

 Nice pleasant shade of green.
 You couldn’t miss it.

 Yet, from what I can tell, somewhere around 10,000,000 other people did.

 What’s Wrong?
 Why Don’t More People See UFOs?